prxvvy/Colourized/README.md

 console.log(color.black('Hello World!
 This output is gonna be black.'));
 console.log(color.magenta('Hello World!
 This output is gonna be magenta.'));
 console.log(
-	color.black.bgRed(
+	color.black(
+		color.bgRed(
 			'Hello World!
 This output is gonna be black font with red background.'
+		)
 	)
 );
 ```